Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 One of the reasons I went with the separate classes is because we want to add the hover effect on the parent class.

-So once we hover the `card-zoom` class, the inner image and text element should start the zoom animation.
+So once we hover over the `card-zoom` class, the inner image and text element should start the zoom animation.

-For the zoom add these animations using the following classes:
+For the zoom, add these animations using the following classes:

 ```css
 .card-zoom:hover .card-zoom-image {